varunkotian/varunkotian.github.io/index.md

 ## About Me

-I am Varun, a researcher at TU Delft specializing in motion perception and motion sickness modeling.

-Motion sickness is a upcoming is due to the increased prevalance of AVs which move users from being drivers to passengers which increases the probability of getting motion sick.
-This is a crtical issue for the acceptance and safety of users.
-My mission is to enhance human comfort and safety in vehicles.

-I embody patience, respect, and integrity — values that guide my research and personal pursuits.<br />
-My reasearch as a specialist in human comfort needs patience to carry out experiments with humans.<br />
+Experienced researcher and engineer with expertise in vehicle dynamics, motion perception, and robotics.

+Specializing in large-scale human experimentation and modelling human responses.

+Excited about improving automated driving systems and enhancing user experiences.

-My passion for climbing mountains reflects these qualities, as it demands patience for the ascent, respect for nature, and integrity in overcoming challenges.
+My passion for climbing mountains reflects my qualities as it demands —

+patience for the ascent, respect for nature, and integrity in overcoming challenges.

-I am eager to collaborate with others to innovate and make a meaningful impact in this field.
+Looking forward to collaborating with others to innovate and make a meaningful impact.

 <p style="margin:2em;"></p>